About The Richard Law Firm

 Lila Wheatley, a Connecticut native, received a Bachelor’s Degree in Animal Science and Pre-Veterinary Studies at the University of Connecticut.
 Her multi-tasking skills gained her positions in horse barn management and later helped her obtain her Series 7 stockbroker license, after which she became the operations manager for a brokerage office in Westport, Connecticut.

 Following her love of horses, she moved to Colorado in 1985 and continued her work as a manager of a private horse boarding stable and later managed a securities office.
-Horses drew her further west when she moved to Washington State to manage a thoroughbred race horse training farm.
+Horses drew her farther west when she moved to Washington State to manage a thoroughbred race horse training farm.
 She was responsible for payroll, accounts payable, transporting and exercising racehorses.
 Lila used her outstanding multi-tasking skills again as the administrative assistant to the North American Sales manager of an international vegetable seed production company.